AliSot2000/Duplicate-Image-Finder/README.md

 Benchmarks are to follow.

 If you're not happy with the way the indexing is handled, you can use the `FastDiffPy.populate_partition` to provide a list of files which are to be inserted into partition a and partition b.
+If you want to use `populate_partition`, call `FastDiffPy.index_preamble` before and `FastDiffPy.index_epilogue` once you're done

 You can also provide your own subclass of the `SQLiteDB`.
 For that you need to overwrite the `db_inst` class variable of the `FastDiffPy` object.